ralphlange/procServ/README.md

    $ ./configure --enable-doc
    $ make
 ```
+Configure `--with-systemd-utils` to include the procServUtils
+scripts in the build.

 Note: When building from the repository, you must explicitly
 use `--enable-doc` or `--disable-doc`.
 Omitting this